Alzheimer's Documentary Series

 As usual, from the beginning, Susan's been right.

-Let's just take Switzerland off the table and just see how many more troublemaking years I have left in me.
+Let's just take Switzerland off the table, and just see how many more troublemaking years I have left in me.

 Thank you.

-(audience applauding) (touching music) (touching music continues) >>Funding for "Dementia and Living Well" was provided by: >>CareScout.
+(audience applauds) (sentimental music) (audience applauds) (sentimental music continues) (sentimental music continues) >>Funding for "Dementia and Living Well" was provided by.

-Whether you need aging care now or are planning for the future, CareScout is dedicated to helping you navigate your aging journey with confidence.
+>>CareScout, whether you need aging care now or are planning for the future, CareScout is dedicated to helping you navigate your aging journey with confidence.

 Alzheimer's Documentary Series is a local public television program presented by VPM